 Five of the seven wonders of the ancient world are Greek

 Five of the seven wonders of the ancient world are Greek marvels, showcasing the ingenuity and craftsmanship of ancient Greece.
-These architectural masterpieces, including the Statue of Zeus at Olympia, Colossus of Rhodes, Lighthouse of Alexandria, The Temple of Artemis at Ephesus and Mausoleum at Halicarnassus, captivated travelers and continue to inspire awe today.
-While the list of Seven Wonders was subjective, these Greek creations have left an indelible mark on history.
+Architectural marvels like the Statue of Zeus at Olympia, Colossus of Rhodes, and Lighthouse of Alexandria, along with The Temple of Artemis at Ephesus and Mausoleum at Halicarnassus, fascinated travelers and still evoke wonder today.
+Although subjective, these Greek creations have made an enduring impact on history.

 Five of the seven wonders of the ancient world are Greek